 PPC Automation: Best Practices

 The most important thing for small business owners to cover when developing an automated PPC campaign is is to ensure that it’s optimized for mobile.
-As most shoppers in 2020 are estimated to use their phones to browse products over the holiday season, small businesses must be prepared with PPC ads that function just as well on mobile devices as they do on a computer browser.
+As most shoppers in 2020 are estimated to use their phones to browse products over the holiday season, small businesses must be prepared with PPC ads, such as a Google Ad, that function just as well on mobile devices as they do on a computer browser.

 With the growing popularity of smart speakers and smart home assistants, voice search will become a more significant trend this holiday season.
 To get ahead of the curve, small businesses need to remember to optimize their automated PPC campaigns to take advantage of voice search keywords.
 These tend to be long-tail keywords, and most often, are in the form of a question.